redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_list.md

 ## List all artifacts for the "default" artifact group
 rhoas service-registry artifact list

+## List all artifacts in all groups
+rhoas service-registry artifact list --all-groups

 ## List all artifacts with "my-group" group
 rhoas service-registry artifact list --group=my-group